This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Denmark.

-According to a recent judgment of the ECJ (C-248/16), the creation of a joint venture shall, in either way, be subject to merger control only if it performs on a lasting basis all the functions of an autonomous economic entity.
+According to judgment of the ECJ in case C-248/16, Austria Asphalt, the creation of a joint venture shall, in either way, be subject to merger control only if it performs on a lasting basis all the functions of an autonomous eco-nomic entity.
 This involves that the joint venture must act independently of its parent companies and thus have its own access to or presence on the market.

-Previous to this ruling, the DCCA – as similar to the European Commission - held that a change from a sole control to joint control of an existing undertaking was subject to merger control regardless of whether the full-function joint venture would perform on a lasting basis all the function of an autonomous economic entity.
+Prior to this ruling, the DCCA – similarly to the European Commission - held that a change from sole control to joint control of an existing undertak-ing was subject to merger control regardless of whether the full-function joint venture would perform on a lasting basis all the function of an autonomous economic entity.
 It may be expected that ECJ’s judgment will affect the Danish merger regime.